In-Depth Garmin Inreach Explorer Review

 The Garmin InReach Explorer (formerly Delorme InReach) is a must-have in your pack.
-Outside of owning a satellite phone, it’s one of the only ways to have two-way communications with friends, family, and emergency services outside of cell service.
-Its navigation functions have some flaws, but don’t get the InReach for that; it’s worth the cost just for the messaging and weather features.
+It's satellite functions offer backcountry SOS and non-emergency communications.
+Its navigation functions have some flaws, but don't get the InReach for that; it's worth the cost just for the messaging and weather features.
 For a few hundred bucks, the Garmin InReach could save your life.
-It’s a no-brainer.
+It's a no-brainer.